Tuesday, November 13, 2018

 CB: Hans-Georg Schwarzenbeck

 Hans-Georg Schwarzenbeck was the center-back for both West Germany and Bayern Munich during the 1970's.
 Between 1971 and 1978, he played 44 times for West Germany.
 He won the European Championship in 1972 and the World Cup in 1974.
 He was a one club man for Bayern Munich, where he won three straight European Cup.
+He was known as Franz Beckenbauer's defensive partner for club and country.

 DM/CB: Ludwig Goldbrunner